frack113/sigma_redcanaryco/tests/b115ecaf-3b24-4ed2-aefe-2fcb9db913d3.md

 Find sigma rule :x:

-# Attack: Hidden Files and Directories
+# Attack: Hide Artifacts: Hidden Files and Directories

 Adversaries may set files and directories to be hidden to evade detection mechanisms.
 To prevent normal users from accidentally changing special files on a system, most operating systems have the concept of a ‘hidden’ file.
 These files don’t show up when a user browses the file system with a GUI or when using normal commands on the command line.
 Users must explicitly ask to show the hidden files either via a series of Graphical User Interface (GUI) prompts or with command line switches (<code>dir /a</code> for Windows and <code>ls –a</code> for Linux and macOS).